 Want to try a tool that we guarantee will boost your video production?
 Let us know!

-Once you start producing videos you will have an urgent need for images and video content.
-Sometimes you might have the perfect manuscript yet lacking the necessary assets.
-We are here to tell you that you can relax – there is an ocean of free and great material on the web, available at your fingertips.
+Once you start producing and creating videos you will have an urgent need for images and video content .
+If you're a Storykit user, you can choose directly from specific stock-libraries.
+But, sometimes you might have the perfect manuscript yet lacking the necessary assets.
+We are here to tell you that you can relax – there is an ocean of great and free images and video material on the web, available at your fingertips.

-Content that is completely free and does not require attribution is the easiest type of material to use when you make a movie.
-It means that you can use the images and the videos however you want, without even mentioning the name of the creator.
+Content that is completely free and does not require attribution is the easiest type of material to use when you make a video.
+It means that you can use the images and the video footage however you want, without even mentioning the name of the creator.

 It is important to respect the copyright license, regardless of whether you are paying for the license with money or not.
 Our tips include several sources that offer content with a CC0 license.
 CC stands for Creative Commons, and this license is often used for creative content which is distributed online.
 There are different types of licenses available, but CC0 means that it is completely free to use and that it does not even require any attribution.